Ewang17420/Tweets_Disaster_Detection_by_DAN/README.md

 ### Further steps

 We think that there are still a lot of methods to solve this problem.
 For example, we want to try deeper neural network with current model.
 It may need more computational resource, and increasing the number of hidden layers might improve the accuracy or might not, it depends on the complexity of the problem, but it still worth a try.
 Or we can also try RNN/CNN-based model like GRU or LSTM.
 Another possible better solution is to create text features with bag-of-ngrams.
 Bag of n-grams can be more informative than bag of words because they capture more context around each word.
-Finally, we can try other pretrained embeddings like standford twitter glove or directly exploit pretained model like BERT.
+Finally, we can try other pretrained embeddings like standford twitter glove or directly exploit pretained models like BERT.

 ## Getting Started